Inflect logo

 Average Cost Of Power: Industrial electricity is priced at €0.10/kWh as of July 2025.
 These rates are tied to the local industrial spot market, providing a cost-effective alternative to larger European metros.
 The energy mix is diversified, featuring approximately 30% renewables and 20% nuclear power, which helps stabilize long-term pricing for high-density deployments.

-Power Grid Reliability: The local grid is supported by a well-engineered industrial infrastructure inherited from the region's manufacturing history.
-Facilities generally benefit from multi-substation support and redundant feeder lines to ensure consistent uptime for critical hardware.
+Power Grid Reliability: The local grid is supported by a well-engineered industrial infrastructure inherited from the region’s manufacturing history.
+Facilities generally benefit from multi-substation support and redundant feeder lines to ensure consistent uptime for critical hardware as of September 2025.

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data center assets are positioned for proximity to the Danube river trade routes and the Galați–Brăila industrial corridor.
-This location is vital for logistics, heavy manufacturing, and agribusiness firms requiring low-latency data processing near their physical operations.
+This location is vital for logistics, heavy manufacturing, and agribusiness firms requiring low-latency data processing near their physical operations as of September 2025.

 Regional Market Reach: This market effectively serves the population of Eastern Romania and acts as a gateway for cross-border digital services.
-Its position allows companies to reach a significant regional consumer base without the congestion of the capital city.
+Its position allows companies to reach a significant regional consumer base without the premium costs associated with Tier 1 markets.

 Tax Advantage For Data Centers: Romania provides a predictable tax environment for IT infrastructure through a standardized VAT system and specific financial support for international trade.
-This framework helps manage operational costs and reduces the financial friction of importing specialized hardware.
+This framework helps manage operational costs and reduces the financial friction of importing specialized hardware as of September 2025.

 Natural Disaster Risk